How to Color like a grown-up – The Best Tools for Adult Coloring

 Click on the image if you want to download that coloring page.

-Cool to have handy:
+Cool to have handy

 A top quality pencil sharpener – OF course, to keep your pencils in good form, invest in a great sharpener.
 IF you’re using a manual sharpener (not electric) hold the pencil in your weak hand while sharpening to avoid broken points.

-A drawing marker or fine permanent marker – Go over the outline of your image with this – it makes a massive difference (see my video in the marker section of this post)!
+An illustration marker or fine permanent marker – Go over the outline of your image with this – it makes a massive difference (see my video in the marker section of this post)!

 What are YOUR best tools for adult coloring?
 Got any tips for how to color like a pro?!
 Comment below!

 Get the book!
 By purchasing Moms & Crafters publications, you are supporting my blog and enabling me to keep on providing you with free printables and tips like these.
-Coloring for Coffee Lovers is my most popular coloring book, but you can find all of my printed and digital coloring books here.
+Coloring for Coffee Lovers is my most popular coloring book, but you can find all of my printed coloring books here and digital coloring books here.

 This was full of great information I wish I’d had before beginning to color again as a grown up!
 I have spent money on tools I wish I hadn’t.
 I was pleased to see that I have some of the tools you recommend!
 Thanks for all the info!